Building your first agent

 Designing an agent from the ground up requires a focus on several key components: defining actions the agent can perform, establishing connections to platforms such as Telegram, Discord, and other applications, and integrating large language models (LLMs) for advanced processing capabilities, memory, etc. You could start with a foundational server setup, like node.js, to implement these elements, progressively adding features such as persistent memory and tool integration to enhance the agent's functionality.

 Eliza is a powerful framework designed to simplify the creation of AI agents.
 It provides a robust set of tools for building agents that can understand, plan, and execute tasks autonomously.
-For more information, you can explore the Eliza GitHub repository and the official documentation.
+For more information, you can explore the and the .

 GOAT, or the Great Onchain Agent Toolkit, is an open-source framework that equips AI agents with blockchain capabilities, such as managing wallets, trading tokens, and interacting with smart contracts.
 Within Eliza, GOAT functions as a plugin, significantly enhancing the framework by enabling agents to perform a wide range of on-chain actions seamlessly.
 This integration allows Eliza agents to autonomously execute blockchain operations.
 With GOAT, Eliza agents can now manage wallets, trade tokens, and interact with smart contracts, and protocols.